niacobel/CHAINS/docs/source/control_launcher.overview.rst

 where

-- ``param.nml.jinja`` is the Jinja template for the QOCT-RA parameters file.
+- ``param.nml.jinja`` is the Jinja template for the QOCT-GRAD parameters file.
-- ``qoctra_job.sh.jinja`` is the Jinja template for the QOCT-RA job script.
+- ``qoctra_job.sh.jinja`` is the Jinja template for the QOCT-GRAD job script.
 It contains all the commands that will be executed through the job scheduler to perform the calculation.

 .. _control_arguments: